undergrad-partner-school

 Retention Rate

-The freshman retention rate for University of Kentucky was 84.5% in 2023, indicative of the exceptional educational experience and supportive environment at this school.
+As reported in 2025, the freshman retention rate for University of Kentucky was 87%, which is considered an above-average retention rate and is indicative of the quality of educational experience at this school.

 The graduation rate is another indicator to take into account.
-It provides valuable insight into the percentage of students who complete their studies within a designated timeframe.
-At this school, the rate of students graduating within six years is 69%, which is considered an above-average graduation rate.
+This metric measures how efficiently students complete their degrees within a specific time period.
+The six-year completion rate at this institution is 71%, which is considered an above-average graduation rate.

 Student Body

-Choosing a school that is the best match for you is not a simple task.
-You can have a better understanding of the school's culture and way of life by finding out more about the student body.
+Picking a school that is the best fit for you is not a simple task.
+You can get a better insight into a school's culture and life by finding out more about its student body.

 Main Student Body

-The total number of students enrolled at University of Kentucky in 2023 was 31,547.
+The overall number of students enrolled at University of Kentucky in 2025 was 34,710.

 Student Population Gender Ratio